-- 1. LACNIC will create a reserve equivalent to a /12 block of IPv4 addresses for new LACNIC members. - 2.
+- 1. LACNIC will create a reserve equivalent to a /11 block of IPv4 addresses for new LACNIC members. - 2.
 No IPv4 allocations or assignments will be made to organizations that have already been assigned or allocated IPv4 resources by LACNIC or by the organizations that preceded LACNIC in the region currently serviced by LACNIC. - 3.
 Under this policy, IPv4 address requests classified as critical infrastructure according to the LACNIC policies in force may receive addresses, even if they have already been assigned IPv4 resources by LACNIC. - 4.
-LACNIC may only make IPv4 allocations or assignments greater than or equal to a /24 and smaller than or equal to /22 from this reserve pool. - 5.
-LACNIC will only allocate or assign resources from this reserve after approval of the first IPv4 address request that cannot be satisfied using the reserve created under section 11.2. - 6.
-Requests for IPv4 address blocks larger than a /22 pending approval may only receive a /22 from this reserve. - 7.
-Those organizations that receive IPv4 resources under the terms set forth in the following policy may not receive from LACNIC additional IPv4 resources that are part of this reserve. - 8.
-Those organizations that receive IPv4 resources under the terms set forth in the following policy may not receive future IPv4 resource allocations or assignments from LACNIC for a period of 6 months. - 9.
-Blocks received under this policy may not be transferred as specified in paragraph 2.3.2.18 of the Policy Manual for a period of one year.
-The same applies to its subblocks, i.e. blocks consisting of a subset of the IPv4 addresses contained in the block. - 10.
-This policy does not replace section 11.2 of the Policy Manual.
-The reserve created under section 11.2 is independent from the reserve created under this policy. - 11.
-If the applicant does not already have an IPv6 address block assigned by LACNIC, it must also request an IPv6 address block in accordance with the applicable policy.
+LACNIC may only make IPv4 allocations or assignments greater than or equal to a /24 and smaller than or equal to a /22 from this reserve pool. - 5.
+LACNIC will only allocate or assign resources from this reserve after approval of the first IPv4 address request that cannot be satisfied in full due to lack of IPv4 resources in the LACNIC region. - 6.
+Once this policy comes into force, IPv4 resource applications smaller than a /22 that are pending approval may only receive a /22 - 7.
+Those organizations that receive IPv4 resources under the terms set forth in the following policy may not receive from LACNIC additional IPv4 resources that are part of this reserve, with the exception of requests for critical infrastructure. - 8.
+Blocks received under this policy may not be transferred as specified in paragraph 2.3.2.18 of the policy manual for a period of one year.
+The same applies to its subblocks, i.e., blocks consisting of a subset of the IPv4 addresses contained in the block. - 9.
+This policy does not replace section 11.1 of the Policy Manual.
+The reserve created under section 11.2 is independent from the reserve created under the following policy. - 10.
+If the applicant has not already been assigned an IPv6 address block by LACNIC, it must also request an IPv6 address block in accordance with the applicable policy.